Accounting, CRM, How to, Repair Shop Management

 Troubleshooting: What If Something Doesn’t Add Up?

-Review the customer’s outstanding balance for any previous errors.
+• Review the customer’s outstanding balance to catch any previous entry errors.

-Use Finty’s search and filter options in the "Receive" service to locate specific transactions.
+• Use the search and filter tools in the "Receive" service to locate specific transactions and verify their details.

 Best Practices for Managing Payment Records

-Reconcile your records monthly to catch errors early.
+• Reconcile your payment records monthly to spot and correct any errors early.

 Conclusion